openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ### Binding the Issued Credential to the Subject of that Credential {#credential-binding}

-Issued credential SHOULD be bound to the subject of that credential to allow the Verifier to verify possession of that credential during presentation.
-Binding might be cryptographic, or claim-based.
+Issued credential SHOULD be either be cryptographically bound to the Holder of the credential, or bound to the Subject of the credential based on the claims included in that credential.
+This allows the Verifier to verify possession of that credential during presentation.

 For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested credential as defined in {#credential_request}: